-Research Consulta ancy Project Back to main table Credits 15 ECTS Code SSMS-3P1-23 Entry requirements Good command of English (oral and written) Semester 2 Method Lectures, research and exercises Lecturer(s) E. Gomez-Llata, M. Trigo de Sousa, M. Abanes Learning outcomes The student executes applied research for a local and interest.
-The student coordinates with a client in a professional and manner.
+Research Consulta ancy Project Back to main table Credits 15 ECTS Code SSMS-3P1-23 Entry requirements Good command of English (oral and written) Semester 2 Method Lectures, research and exercises Lecturer(s) E. Gomez-Llata, M. Trigo de Sousa, M. Abanes Learning outcomes The student executes applied research for a local and international client.
+The student coordinates with a client in a professional and structured manner.
 The student presents sound conclusions and applicable recommendations.
 The student develops an implementation plan from the recommendations.
-Recommended or required reading/tools NA Assessment methods Research proposal 30%, Research report 50%, Presentation 20%, A attendance P/F. Level First, second, third or fourth year (for regular bachelor student) Course content In this project, students practise and experience the conceptualisa practice and valorisation of applied safety and security research.
-So on a specific problem in the field of safety and security manageme directly in touch with their assigned clients to work on problems the affected their respective organisations and that pose potential securisks to their operations.
-After contextualising the problem student their own research strategy to address the problem.
-Through a conflectures, interactive workshops, desk research, external appointment interviews, and group discussions students will learn how to design (field) research and write a research report.
-Moreover, students take up the role of proactive consultants, rath researchers, that are ultimately tasked with providing viable appropriate taking into account various angles as well as the short-/leconsequences for the 'client'.
-They use knowledge and skills that the acquired during previous modules, e.g. professional and presentat research skills and others.
-These knowledge and skills will be of ad this project, which constitutes a crucial exercise in preparation for thesis as well as internship experience. tudents focus nt.
-They stay nat may have urity and safety ts then develop mbination of ents, n, conduct er than mere baches to the ong-term hey have ion skills, ded value for
+Recommended or required reading/tools NA Assessment methods Research proposal 30%, Research report 50%, Presentation 20%, Attendance P/F. Level First, second, third or fourth year (for regular bachelor student) Course content In this project, students practise and experience the conceptualisation, design, practice and valorisation of applied safety and security research.
+Students focus on a specific problem in the field of safety and security management.
+They stay directly in touch with their assigned clients to work on problems that may have affected their respective organisations and that pose potential security and safety risks to their operations.
+After contextualising the problem students then develop their own research strategy to address the problem.
+Through a combination of lectures, interactive workshops, desk research, external appointments, interviews, and group discussions students will learn how to design, conduct (field) research and write a research report.
+Moreover, students take up the role of proactive consultants, rather than mere researchers, that are ultimately tasked with providing viable approaches to the problem taking into account various angles as well as the short- / long-term consequences for the 'client'.
+They use knowledge and skills that they have acquired during previous modules, e.g. professional and presentation skills, research skills and others.
+These knowledge and skills will be of added value for this project, which constitutes a crucial exercise in preparation for the Year 4 thesis as well as internship experience.